 Continue your Kimberley adventure on the sealed Great Northern Highway to

 Broome, stopping overnight at Fitzroy Crossing to explore

 The Gibb River Road is accessible between May and October only.
 Roads are often closed due to flooding between September and May (the wet season).

 An adventure such as this requires drivers to take necessary precautions to ensure a safe journey.
 Some experience of driving on un-sealed roads is recommended.

-Your vehicle should be properly equipped with at least; two spare tyres; water and emergency provisions; a comprehensive tool, puncture repair and first aid kit; gas cooking equipment; sunscreen and insect repellent.
+Your vehicle should be properly equipped with water and emergency provisions; a comprehensive tool, puncture repair and first aid kit; gas cooking equipment; sunscreen and insect repellent.
 In the event of a breakdown, stay with your vehicle – it is easier to find than an individual.

 Between Kununurra and Derby, there are only two places where you can buy basic food supplies – Mount Barnett Roadhouse and Imintji Roadhouse.
 They also supply fuel and tyre repair assistance.